-The different features of a credit card include:
+The different features in a credit card include:

-An overview of benefits of these features include:
+An overview of benefits from these features include:

 The annual fee is a maintenance fee charged by providers of the credit card.
 But why pay for this when you have the option of applying for a credit card with no annual fee?
 This amounts to savings every year and is great for those who are getting their first credit card.
 You will still have all the features and benefits that come with the credit card, however, you just won’t have to pay the annual fee.